 The fall back times specified here instruct the logger what to do in the event of the primary Call Out requirement not being met.
-This can be for 2 reasons:- viii.
-Alarms - The COMlog has a comprehensive alarm system that you can configure to send out Alarm messages when certain defined conditions are breached.
+This can be for 2 reasons:- the call in the box.

 - a.
 If a connected external battery goes flat, the logger will default from the normal call out requirement to a 2 times per day routine.
 The times of these calls are specified by both Fall back 1 & 2. - b.
 If a GPRS data call cannot be completed due to nonavailability of a GPRS service, then the logger will try to send an SMS message at the Fall back 1 time.